Basques in the Americas 1492 to 1592

 Also be sure to see the comments at the bottom of the page.

-August 2, 1492 — Columbus’ First Voyage (Three ships).
+1492 — Columbus’ First Voyage (Three ships).

-Among the Basques on the Niña are: Juan Ruiz de la Peña, from Bizkaia; Juan Martínez de Açogue, from Deba (Deva), Gipuzkoa; Pedro Arraes, from Deba, Juan Arraes (son of Pedro), also from Deba; Miguel de Soria and Pedro de Soria.
+Among the Basques on the Niña were: Juan Ruiz de la Peña, from Bizkaia; Juan Martínez de Açogue, from Deba (Deva), Gipuzkoa; Pedro Arraes, from Deba, Juan Arraes (son of Pedro), also from Deba; Miguel de Soria and Pedro de Soria.

-Among the Basques on the Pinta are: Juan Quintero, from Algorta, Bizkaia; and Ojer de Berástegui, from Gipuzkoa.
+Among the Basques on the Pinta were: Juan Quintero, from Algorta, Bizkaia; and Ojer de Berástegui, from Gipuzkoa.
 (Professor Joxe Mallea-Olaetxe and Basque historian Donald Garate report that most Basque names are toponyms—taken from geographical locations.
 In addition, Garate contends that the additions of “de” and accent marks in Basque names are Castilian or Spanish additions.
 However, some New World Basques made the personal decision to add “de” to their names for the reason of prestige and/or to show nobility.
 For a complete explanation see Garate’s paper “Basque Names, Nobility and Ethnicity on the Spanish Frontier.”)

 The Basques assert their unity early during this first voyage.
 Columbus told his crews that they would reach land within 750 leagues of the Canary Islands.
 When they hadn’t reached land at 800 leagues, the Basques on the Santa Maria threaten to throw him overboard.
 Only a quick meeting of the crews and officers of all three ships keep this from happening.
 It should be noted here what Basque historian José Manuel Azcona Pastor says of the close-knit unity of the Basques: